 Imports for meat and meat products are only allowed from approved SFA sources/countries, including from the United States.
 For the United States, SFA allows the import of chilled/frozen beef, beef offal, and processed beef products from establishments listed under the USDA's AMS Beef Export EV program for Singapore.
 Under this program, AMS reviews and approves companies as eligible suppliers of beef and beef products, and the specified product requirements are met through the approved Quality System Assessment Program.
-The list of establishments under the Beef EV program can be found here (last updated on August 29, 2022).
+The list of establishments under the Beef EV program can be found here (last updated on March 2, 2023).
 Importation of poultry and frozen pork are allowed from U.S. establishments regulated by USDA's Food Safety and Inspection Service (FSIS).
-The list of establishments can be found under the FSIS Meat, .
-Despite these pre-approved arrangements, all imported meat and meat product consignments are still required to be accompanied by a health certificate issued by the competent authority of the exporting country and comply with all SFA animal health and food safety requirements, including veterinary import conditions.
+The list of establishments can be found under the FSIS Meat, Poultry and Egg Product Inspection (MPI) Directory.
+Despite these pre-approved arrangements, all imported meat and meat product consignments are still required to be accompanied by a health certificate issued and signed by the competent authority of the exporting country and comply with all SFA animal health and food safety requirements, including veterinary import conditions.